CRISES IN THE CAPITALIST SYSTEM

 MEASURES TAKEN BY COLONIAL POWERS TO ALLEVIATE THE IMPACT OF THE GREAT DEPRESSION IN THE COLONIES.

-During the Great Depression of the 1930s, colonial powers implemented several measures aimed at reviving their metropolitan economies by maximizing resource extraction and production in the colonies.
+During the Great Depression of the 1930s, colonial powers implemented several measures aimed at reviving their metropolitan economies by maximizing resource, extraction and production in the colonies.
 These measures included:

 1. Formation and Expansion of Peasant Cooperative Societies.

-To boost cash crop production and stabilize agricultural exports, colonial authorities encouraged the formation of peasant cooperative societies.
 For example, in Tanganyika, the Kilimanjaro Native Cooperative Union (KNCU) was formed in 1932.
 Similarly, the Kagera Coffee Growers Union was established to enhance coffee cultivation among African peasants.

 2. Introduction of Forced Cropping and Labor.